-(1) Overview

-(2) Business Development
+(2) Business Development 46

-(3) Business of Registrant
+(3) Business of Registrant 50

-(a) Description of Registrant
+(a) Description of Registrant 50

-(i) Principal Products or Services
+(i) Principal Products or Services 50

-(ii) Sales
+(ii) Sales 73

-(iii) Distribution Methods of the Products or Services
+(iii) Distribution Methods of the Products or Services 73

-(iv) New Products/Services
+(iv) New Products/Services 74

-(v) Competition
+(v) Competition 75

 (vi) Sources of Raw Materials and Supplies

 (vii) Major Customers

 (viii)Transactions with and/or Dependence on Related Parties

 (ix) Patents, Copyrights and Franchises

 (x) Government Approvals

 (xi) Effect of Existing or Probable Government Regulations on the Business

 (xii) Amount Spent on Research and Development Activities

-(xiii)Costs and Effects of Compliance with Environmental Laws (xiv)Employees
+(xiii)Costs and Effects of Compliance with Environmental Laws

+(xiv)Employees

 (xv) Major Risk/s Involved in the Business

-ltem 2.
+Item 2.
 Properties

 Item 3.
 Legal Proceedings

 Item 4.
 Submission of Matters to a Vote of Security Holders

-ATIONAL AND FINANCIAL INFORMATION
+PART II - OP ERATIONAL AND FINANCIAL INFORMATION 121

 Item 5.
 Market for Issuer's Common Equity and Related Stockholder Matters

 (1) Market Information

-(2) Holders
+(2) Holders 121

 (3) Dividends

-(4) Recent Sales of Unregistered or Exempt Securities including Recent Issuances of
+(4) Recent Sales of Unregistered or Exempt Securities including Recent Issuances of S Securities

-Constituting an Exempt Transaction
+Constituting an Exempt Transaction 122

-ltem 6. ltem 7.
-Management's Discussion and Analysis or Plan of Action Financial Statements
+Item 6.
+Management's Discussion and Analysis or Plan of Action

+Item 7.
+Financial Statements

+Item 8.
 Information on Independent Accountant and Other Related Matters

-Item 8.
-External Audit Fees and Services
+(1) External Audit Fees and Services 137

-(1) (2) Changes in and Disagreements with Accountants on Accounting and Financial Di
+(2) Changes in and Disagreements with Accountants on Accounting and Financial Dis closure 138

-(2) sciosure152

-PART III - CORF PORATE GOVERNANCE 142
+PART III - CC PRPORATE GOVERNANCE 142

-ANNEX "A" (E xplanation of Agenda Items) 156
+ANNEX "A" (Explanation of Agenda Items) 155

-ANNEX "B-1" (0 Certificate of Independent Directors - Eric Ramon O. Recto) 159
+ANNEX "B-1" ' (Certificate of Independent Directors - Eric Ramon O. Recto) 159

-ANNEX "B-2" (0 Certificate of Independent Directors - Cesar G. Romero) 160
+ANNEX "B-2" " (Certificate of Independent Directors - Cesar G. Romero) 159

-Summary of Minutes of the 2023 ASM)
+ANNEX "C-1" ' (Summary of Minutes of the 2024 ASM) 163

-• Draft Minutes of the 2023 ASM)
+ANNEX "C-2" ' (Draft Minutes of the 2024 ASM) 164

-• Conglomerate Map)
+(Conglomerate Map)

-- equirements and Procedure for Voting and Participation in the 2024 ASM)
+ANNEX "E" (Requirements and Procedure for Voting and Participation in the 2025 ASM)

-efinition of Terms and Acronyms)
+ANNEX "F" (Definition of Terms and Acronyms)

-• ertificates of Compliance)
+ANNEX "G" (Certificates of Compliance) 185

-it Committee Report to the Board of Directors
+The Board A udit Committee Report to the Board of Directors

-Internal Contro I and Compliance System Attestation 197
+Internal Con trol and Compliance System Attestation 197